-However, if you face problems with any of the above projects, or you need help with your java homework, our experts are always ready to help you.
+However, if you face problems with any of the above projects, or you need Java homework help, our experts are always ready to help you.

-It is only with intense practice can one become a good programmer.
-However good you are, no one will be convinced about your skills unless you can show off a practical demonstration of the same.
+However good of a programmer you are, no one will be convinced about your skills unless you can show off a practical demonstration of the same.
 Nothing’s better than getting started with a few simple Java projects for beginners to show that you have some hold over the implementation of real-world applications.

 Remember, it’s much more difficult to break into the programming world if you don’t have practical experience in coding.
-Coding a few Java practice projects helps mitigate this, and opens the doors for employment as a Java developer - one of the most in-demand roles in the IT industry at the moment.
+Coding a few Java practice projects helps mitigate this, and opens the doors for employment!

 1) What are some good Java Projects?